 - One-time reservations that are open to the entire campus community can be made up to a year in advance.
-Closed events (i.e. members only or restricted attendance) can only be made one term in advance.
+Closed events (i.e., members-only or restricted attendance) can only be made one term in advance.

 Student Organizations are not charged a rental fee for use of any space.
 The person making the reservation is required to provide the organization's assigned 21-digit chart string (e.g. 20.394.368000.123456.0000) at the time of the reservation request.
 This is to insure that any extraneous costs (i.e. extra cleanup, damages) will be covered.
 Please note that technical labor, setup costs and AV services that go over the threshold of basic setup will be charged.
-Please go to www.dartmouth.edu/~sao/collis/TechCharges.html to see the details.
+Please go to www.dartmouth.edu/~sao/collis/TechCharges.html for details.

 College Departments are not charged a rental fee for use of space, with the exception of Common Ground, One Wheelock and Tom Dent Cabin.
 College departments must provide the correct chart string when the reservation request is submitted.
 The basic room rental fee for Common Ground and Tom Dent Cabin is $75.
 The room rental fee for One Wheelock is $50.

-- Any AV setup that cannot be provided by Collis must be requested from Conferences and Special Events (603-646-2923).
+- Any AV setup that cannot be provided by Collis must be requested from Conferences Events (603-646-2923).
 They will be able to tell you how much those additional services will cost.
 Collis does not provide laptops for events.

 - Anytime that Facilities Operations and Management (FO&M) is contracted for services additional charges will be incurred.